+Check your progress

-dule 6 - Quiz 3
+Module 6 - Quiz 3

-Jason is a Washington resident who worked in Lewiston, Idaho for part of 2022.
-He is single and earned \$7,200 in Lewiston.
-He had \$262 in Idaho withholding.
-He is filing a Form 43 for Idaho.
+Jason is a Washington resident who worked in Lewiston, Idaho for pa He is single and earned \$7,200 in Lewiston.
+He had \$262 in Idaho wit filing a Form 43 for Idaho.

 Must he pay the Permanent Building Fund?

 Yes No

-Eric is a Washington resident who worked in Lewiston, Idaho part of 2022.
-He is single and earned \$2,450 with \$113 withheld for Idaho.
-He is filing a Form 43 for Idaho.
+Eric is a Washington resident who worked in Lewiston, Idaho part of single and earned \$2,450 with \$113 withheld for Idaho.
+He is filing a Idaho.

 Must he pay the Permanent Building Fund?

-Yes No

-Why?
+Module 6 -Form 43, Part-Year & Nonresident Return Page 75